rutgersdh/caridischo/_musicdh/musicdh048.md

   you can identify every instance of a given melodic and/or rhythmic pattern.
 The JRP also provides analytical tools that can be used to gain insight into individual works, the style of a given composer, or the musical lingua franca.
-The goal of the project is to facilitate a new kind of knowing that brings big data into conversation with traditional analytical methods.'
+The goal of the project is to facilitate a new kind of knowing that brings &quot;big data&quot;
+  into conversation with traditional analytical methods.'
 tools_used: MusicXML, Humdrum, MIDI, Github
 code_repository: https://github.com/josquin-research-project
 notes: NA